 In the transition period preceding the promulgation of national inland fishery legislation, prosecutions in terms of provincial environmental acts and ordinances should only be implemented as a last resort in resolving inland fishery violations and conflicts.
 The co-management committees established for local fisheries will be the primary instrument to resolve disputes and achieve consensus on legal compliance and enforcement of authorization conditions.

 Confiscation of unauthorised fishing gear by competing resource users is illegal and undermines the building of the cooperative governance of inland fisheries.
 Illegal activities must be reported and dealt with through the co-management committees and relevant enforcement agencies.

+B6.11 Food Safety Monitoring

+The DAFF will, in consultation with the departments responsible for health and

+trade, establish product quality and safety programmes for freshwater fisheries foods which conform, as far as possible, with relevant local standards and requirements and, as far as possible, with international standards or requirements

 B 7 Institutional Arrangements